Termination of Long-Term Disability Insurance Benefits Explained by Our Disability Insurance Attorneys

 Reasons for Terminating Long-Term Disability Insurance Payments

-Insurance companies are always going to look for ways to stop paying out on disability insurance policies.
+Insurance companies are always going to look for ways to stop paying out on disability insurance policies, sometimes in bad faith.
 Here are some of the most common reasons they cite for terminating disability insurance benefits.

 Time Limit for Payouts on Certain Mental Disorders and Conditions